teamsnactsukuba/kariya/proof/wu/README.md

 ### Vertex formulation

 - kariya-theorem-vertex-wu-proof.rr: computing the proof
 - kariya-theorem-vertex-wu-proof-timing.rr: a script for measuring running time for the proof
+    - log/kariya-theorem-vertex-wu-proof-timing.log: a timing data

 ### Incenter formulation

 - kariya-theorem-incenter-wu-proof.rr: computing the proof
 - kariya-theorem-incenter-wu-proof-timing.rr: a script for measuring running time for the proof
+    - log/kariya-theorem-incenter-wu-proof-timing.log: a timing data

 ## Corollary (kariya-corollary)